LadyNaggaga/ASP.NETCoreMVA/Introduction/APIsandMVCCore.md

 # Module 5: APIs and MVC Core

-# Build a simple API
+Module Goal: Build a simple API that returns JSON and XML.

 ## Prerequisites